Esta Noche (gay bar): Contributions to the LGBTQ Community

-Communal Impact
+Community impact

 Esta Noche has a rich and important history to Latinos and gays in San Francisco.
 As one of the first public spaces for gay Latinos, it holds a special significance to many community members.
 It was a space where queer Latinos could be themselves, speak their language, and listen to their music.
 A San Francisco native and regular at Esta Noche notes the bars popularity to new immigrants in the area looking for places where they can feel like themselves and the attractiveness it had to young lost Latinos as a place to have fun and come out in the night time.
 It was also attractive to those seeking cross-racial interactions.
 Even non-members of the Latino community recognized the distinct atmosphere provided by Esta Noche.
-Tim Speck, a gay white man living in the Mission district speaks about his experience living in the Latino district after being sick of living in predominantly white neighborhoods.
+Tim Speck, a gay white man living in the Mission district, speaks about his experience living in the Latino district after being sick of living in predominantly white neighborhoods.
 He explains his frustration being surrounded by the anglo gay lifestyle and his attraction to the exotic and sexual energy provided by Esta Noche.

 Esta Noche served as a place for Latinos to embrace and be open about their sexuality and gender preferences.
 Vivian Lopez in an interview from the GLBT Historical Society describes her first time at Esta Noche and her first time seeing a man dressed as a woman.
 She was a mere nineteen years old and saw her first performance at the bar.
 Seeing the transsexual dancer reminded her of her childhood fantasies and when she would dress in secret.
 She too wanted to look like the performer.
 Just one night at Esta Noche inspired Vivian to begin her transition.
 Vivian's story is one of many in the impact Esta Noche had on closeted and afraid LGBTQ+ people of color.